rmongeca/od-project-poc/README.md

 # Open Data - Final Project
 ## Proof of Concept

 **Proof of concept** for the **Open Data final project**.
 This project contains the necessary scripts and data files to populate an initialized Neo4j graph.
-Then use this graph to generate recommendations.
+Then use this graph to generate recommendations

 The repository contains: